Frequently Asked Questions

 JF Website Monitor is a website monitoring service that tracks uptime, performance, and content changes for your websites.
 We check your websites at regular intervals and alert you immediately via email or Telegram when issues are detected.

-Our system performs automated HTTP requests to your websites at intervals you specify (from every minute to every 5 minutes, depending on your plan).
+Our system performs automated HTTP requests to your websites at regular intervals (every 5 minutes).
 We monitor HTTP status codes, response times, and HTML content changes.
 If we detect downtime, slow response times, or significant content changes, you'll receive instant alerts.

 We monitor and alert you for: